Move over spirulina, there's a new algae in town — chlorella. This nutrient-dense algae has been receiving a lot of buzz for its health benefits.

 Additionally, some product descriptions mention testing for quality assurance, as well as the source and growing conditions of the chlorella.

 Try to find chlorella supplements from a supplement brand you trust.
+There is a wide selection available on Amazon.

 Summary: Look for a quality assurance seal to ensure you're getting what you pay for.
 The dose of 2–3 grams indicated by most supplements seems appropriate, given the doses used in studies.